Periodontal disease: Causes

 Ehlers–Danlos syndrome and Papillon–Lefèvre syndrome (also known as palmoplantar keratoderma) are also risk factors for periodontitis.

 If left undisturbed, microbial plaque calcifies to form calculus, which is commonly called tartar.
 Calculus above and below the gum line must be removed completely by the dental hygienist or dentist to treat gingivitis and periodontitis.
 Although the primary cause of both gingivitis and periodontitis is the microbial plaque that adheres to the tooth surfaces, there are many other modifying factors.
 A very strong risk factor is one's genetic susceptibility.
 Several conditions and diseases, including Down syndrome, diabetes, and other diseases that affect one's resistance to infection, also increase susceptibility to periodontitis.

 Periodontitis may be associated with higher stress.
-Periodontitis occurs more often in people from the lower end of the socioeconomic scale than people from the upper end of the socioeconomic scale.
+Periodontitis occurs more often in people in the lower classes than in people in the upper classes.

-Genetics appear to play a role in determining the risk for periodontitis.
-It is believed genetics could explain why some people with good plaque control have advanced periodontitis, whilst some others with poor oral hygiene are free from the disease.
-Genetic factors which could modify the risk of a person developing periodontitis include:
+Genetics appears to play a role in determining the risk for periodontitis.
+It is believed that genetics could explain why some people with good plaque control have advanced periodontitis, while others with poor oral hygiene are free from the disease.
+Genetic factors that could modify the risk of a person developing periodontitis include: